position-pal/Documentation/README.md

     - :warning: `draft` pages are not deployed
   - `schemas` folder contains the schemas (`.cml`, `.puml`)
     - Mermaid schemas are rendered automatically inside the markdown :)
+    - PlantUML schemas are converted to images and replaced in the markdown by the `.github/scripts/embed-puml-in-md.rb` script :)
   - `res` folder contains images
 - `data/landing.yaml` contains the [landing page configuration](https://lotusdocs.dev/docs/guides/landing-page/)
 - `hugo.yaml` contains the [theme configurations](https://lotusdocs.dev/docs/reference/configuration/)